beppek/1DV610/README.md

 # Login_1DV610
 Interface repository for 1DV610 assignment 2 and 4

+## Status
+This application fulfills 100% of the requirements set out in the description of [Assignment 4](https://coursepress.lnu.se/kurs/introduktion-till-mjukvarukvalitet/assignments/a4-requirements-and-code-quality/) in Introduction to Software Quality

 ## To make this application work locally follow the steps below
 1. Clone the repo
 2. Create settings.php containing information as described below